TrianReallyHard/2018-Advent-of-Code/README.md

 2. Make a folder with your Habitica display name and the language you will implement in.
 For example, `NeuralKnight-JavaScript`
 3. Do whatever setup you want in that folder.
 Treat it like your project root.
 For example, a JavaScript project might run `npm init` and exclude node_modules in a .gitignore file.
 A README.md would be helpful for other people to run your code
 4. Create a folder for each day of the challenge: `day-1/`
-5. Submit a pull request with your changes and we'll add it to the community repo
+5. Submit a pull request with your solutions to the day's problems plus any changes to your project root and we'll add it to the community repo

 ## Disclaimer

 The Advent of Code challenge is by Eric Wastl who is not affiliated with KOA.
-Within the Habitica platform, KOA has also created an "challenge" on the Habitica platform (with an in-game reward) for members to participate in the Advent of Code challenge.
+Within the Habitica platform, KOA has also created a "challenge" (with an in-game reward) for members to participate in the Advent of Code challenge.
 Understanding which challenge the word "challenge" refers to is challenging.
 We regret the confusion.